JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 While compilation from the console seems to be easy and clear, we should notice, that it does not scale well for bigger projects with hundreds of files and libraries.
-In addition to this, the command line approach does not explain to an IDE how to open such project, where the sources are located, what dependencies are used, or how the dependencies are downloaded and so on.
+In addition to this, the command line approach does not explain to an IDE how to open such a project, where the sources are located, what dependencies are used, or how the dependencies are downloaded and so on.

 ## Setting up an IDE

-We will use [IntelliJ IDEA](https://jetbrains.com/idea) for this tutorial.
+We are using [IntelliJ IDEA](https://jetbrains.com/idea) for this tutorial.
-Both the [free and open source](https://www.jetbrains.com/idea/features/editions_comparison_matrix.html) IntelliJ IDEA [Community Edition](https://www.jetbrains.com/idea/download) and IntelliJ IDEA Ultimate Edition will work for the tutorial.
+Both the [free and open source](https://www.jetbrains.com/idea/features/editions_comparison_matrix.html) IntelliJ IDEA [Community Edition](https://www.jetbrains.com/idea/download) and IntelliJ IDEA Ultimate Edition work for this tutorial.
 We can download and install both of them from [https://jetbrains.com/idea/download](https://jetbrains.com/idea/download) if necessary.
 The Kotlin plugin is included with IntelliJ IDEA by default, but still, we need to make sure the Kotlin plugin version is {{ site.data.releases.latest.version }} (or newer) in the _Settings_ or _Preferences_ dialog, under